nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 As an example let's look at CSID_D0 which is pin **PE4** on the datasheet.

 Look at the letter that follows the "P".
-This represents the number it is in the english alphabet.
-The index starts at A = 0.
-So,```E=4```
+Starting with A = 0, count up in the alphabet until you arrive at that letter.
+For example, ```E=4```.

 Multiply the letter index by 32, then add the number that follows "PE":